-You can see there is a lot of information here.
-Firstly look in the top left, the director, producers and writers will all be there.
-Plus a weather report.
+There is always a lot of information listed on a call sheet.
+Firstly in the top left you will normally see the director, producers and writers.
+Often there is also a weather report.
 Please learn these peoples names and faces.
 They are the key to you working again.
 Then there is a list of shots the production will be getting that day.
 The scene number, set description how much of a page that shot is and which cast is required.
 The numbers next to the cast are in order of importance.
 Some sets and actors value this number significantly.
 You can see how important hierarchy is on a film set.
 Know where you fit in and try and bring professionalism to your role.
 Most importantly you can see your call time next to your cast number in the lower half of the page.

 Always.
 Be.
 Early.

 Always.
 Turn up early, prepared and ready to work!
 Film sets will usually be running late, crew work really, really hard to set up a world for you to do your work in.
 The best way you can value what they do is by doing your job and doing it to the best of your ability.
 Additionally, be prepared to wait around.
 A lot!
 Always bring a book and snacks to set.
 It is more than likely you will be sitting in a trailer for hours while the crew works their backsides off.
 Try and stay warmed up and ready to work, you could be called any minute.
 Additionally, if you arrive before a meal break and you haven’t worked today, please let the crew grab food before you in the cue.
 Again they may have been up since the crack of dawn and really need a bite to eat to keep going.
 Politeness, humility and gratitude will get you a long way on a set like this!